Drivers are stuck in limbo as world's oil supply reshuffles

 “The price is so high, people have to think very hard about where they’re driving to,” said Stowe, who had just been volunteering at a food pantry.
 “People are in trouble, and that’s the truth.”

 Though drivers in the U.S., Europe and elsewhere are getting a break from the sky-high gasoline prices they endured over the summer, the cost is still difficult for many who have been struggling with relentless inflation.
-The U.S. average was $3.19 per gallon, down from a record $5 in June, while European Union pump prices have dropped nearly the equivalent of 40 cents, to $6.58 per gallon, since October.
+The U.S. average was $3.19 per gallon, down from a record $5 in June, while European Union pump prices have dropped the equivalent of 55 cents, to $6.41 per gallon, since October.

 Drivers now hope the situation doesn't get worse after a series of cutbacks tied to Russia's war in Ukraine, accidents and the slowing global economy have strained the world's oil supply.
 While oil and gasoline prices have dropped despite a recent supply crunch, those threats could end up pushing costs higher this winter.